StutiSharan/MemeHub-Project-/README.md

 ## 📌 Overview

-MemeHub combines AI assistance, meme generation tools, social engagement, and performance tracking into a seamless meme-sharing experience.
+JokeJunction combines AI assistance, meme generation tools, social engagement, and performance tracking into a seamless meme-sharing experience.
 It’s a platform for both casual meme lovers and content creators to shine.

 ---